sklassen/erlang-linalg-native/README.md

 # Installation

 There are no dependancies.
-In the top directory, compile using rebar.
+In the top directory, compile using rebar/rebar3.

-> rebar compile
+> rebar3 compile

 To include it as a rebar.config dependancy, add the line below.
 ```